 If you do not have transfer credit in English composition, placement in English will be based on the guidelines below.

-SUMMER 2021 AND BEYOND – English 250 Placement for Undergraduate Students Entering ISU
+SUMMER 2021 AND BEYOND – English 250 Placement for Undergraduate Students Entering Iowa State University

-Placement based on official ACT-E or SAT-ERW or Honors Program acceptance.
+Placement based on official ACT-E or SAT-ERW or University Honors Program acceptance.

 NOTE: High school rank no longer considered for English placement.

 - score of 24 or higher

 SAT-ERW SCORES (SAT testing date of March 2016 or later)

 - Students accepted to the University Honors Program will be placed in English 250H unless they would otherwise be required to take the English Placement Test for Non-Native Speakers of English (see more information below).

 If you do not meet the above placement criteria for English 250, you will be placed in English 150.